tasanobu-zz/TypedDefaults/README.md

 The talk "Keep Calm and Type Erase On" by [Gwendolyn Weston](https://github.com/gwengrid) at [try!
 Swift 2016](http://www.tryswiftconf.com) is great and it inspired me to apply the technique "Type Erasure" for actual cases in app development.

 ## Features
-- Structured data can be type-safely set/get/remove to NSUserDefaults with a single key
+- With a single key, structured data can be type-safely managed(set/get/remove) in NSUserDefaults
+- For Unit Test, mock type which simulates NSUserDefaults is prepared

 ## Installation
 - Install with Cocoapods